waifuless/final_task_epam/README.md

+Final project for epam courses.
+It's a web application.
+Site for direct and reverse auctions.

 1. Tomcat and idea configuration to work with uploaded images view:

 Add the following new entry to Tomcat's /conf/server.xml inside <Host>: